bajsucks/jTDF/README.md

 \* with a plugin

 ## Installation
+You can:

-You can clone the repository using <a href="https://devforum.roblox.com/t/git-sync-plugin-the-missing-link-between-github-and-roblox-studio/3539801">GitLink</a>
+1. Clone the repository using <a href="https://devforum.roblox.com/t/git-sync-plugin-the-missing-link-between-github-and-roblox-studio/3539801">GitLink</a>

-Download .rbxm from releases and put it in ReplicatedStorage (soon™️)
+2. Download .rbxm from releases and put it in ReplicatedStorage (soon™️)

-or get the module on Creator Hub (soon™️)
+3. Get the module on Creator Hub (soon™️)

 ## Contributing
 Just make a pr and we'll sort it out ig

 ## Configuration
-make towers in CTowers module

-make enemies in CEnemies module

-additional configs in Config module
+You can find additional configs in the Config module

 ## License
 MIT